-The rest of the family, proceeded with whatever they were doing before Tess had even entered.
+The rest of the family proceeded with whatever they were doing before Tess had even entered.
 Regaining her faculties, Tess muttered a weak goodbye before darting back out the front door.
 Though she hadn’t been holding her breath, for whatever reason, she felt the need to gulp in as much of the outside air as she could.
-The newness and strangeness of everything combined was beginning to be too much to bare.
+The newness and strangeness of everything combined were beginning to be too much to bear.
 Though it was still daylight, Tess was fully prepared to call it a night.
 However, as she meandered back to her home next door, she could barely make out a voice, calling from within the north woods.

 From what Tess knew of the Hoenn region, and that wasn’t much, the only way out of her new town was Route 101.
 Looking toward where the voice had come, there, between the walls of trees, was an opening with a rugged path.
 Next to the clearing of trees was a sign:

 As Tess stood there, there was another yell, and what sounded like a frustrated Pokemon of some kind.
 Though she knew it was probably best not to enter a route without some sort of guide, if there was a person there, it sounded like they needed help.
 Even as she chastised herself internally, without much more thought, Tess ran into the route.